-DEQ's Guidance was used to identify appropriate means and methods for achieving the required reductions computed in Sections 3.4.
-A review of Brightpoint's existing stormwater management facilities determined that the required reductions are achieved for the current MS4 General Permit cycle as described in the following sub-sections and were incorporated into the Brightpoint MS4 Program Plan for implementation, addressing the following 2013 - 2018 MS4 General Permit special condition:
+DEQ's Guidance Memo No. 15-2005 was used to identify appropriate means and methods for achieving the required reductions computed in Sections 3.4.
+A review of Brightpoint's existing stormwater management facilities determined that the required reductions are achieved for the current MS4 General Permit cycle as described in the following sub-sections and were incorporated into the Brightpoint MS4 Program Plan for implementation.